-After so many weeks out of the water due to the global pandemic, many of us have been desperately looking for reasons (some might say excuses?) why we’re swimming slowly.
-While the main reason is obvious (err, you’ve not been swimming for weeks!), there is actually some validity in looking at the pool where you swim.
+Desperately looking for reasons (some might say excuses?) why you’re swimming slowly?
+You’re not alone.
+While the main guess is the most obvious one (is it at all possible you’ve been slacking off a little in workouts?), there is actually some validity in looking at the pool where you swim.
 If you’ve ever got out of the water and thought “Dang, what’s wrong with me, why am I swimming so slowly today?” then there is some good news for you: it might not be you.
 Not all swimming pools are created equal.
 Some are slower and some are faster than others.

 Factors such as the depth of the pool, water temperature, gutter design, lane ropes, and lane width—and even the number of the people in the pool—can all affect your swim speed.
 And it might sound like hocus pocus, but there are some athletes and coaches who believe that once fast times have been posted at a pool it can carry a certain stature and mystique: “It’s a fast pool, you’ll swim fast there”—and so success breeds success.